August 23, 2018 Censorship Violation

 Search terms relevant to the video that was attacked have been added to this page to make the video a bit easier to find through search engines from this page (provided they don't find/fake some reason to have it de-indexed, pages getting de-indexed on this site is an an ongoing issue that has been happening for years...).

-An additional point is as was stated in the reason given when I appealed the strike was that it was expected an individual on both Twitch & YouTube (who has been attacking any profile of mine he can find since the publication of his griefing on 2/19/2018) is that this serves as another point when I sue the little bastard for slander & damages caused by it (which because he is not old enough to be consider an adult even in Canada yet, his parents will be responsible for paying when they receive the notice they are due in court).
+An additional point is as was stated in the reason given when I appealed the strike was that it was expected an individual on both Twitch & YouTube (who has been attacking any profile of mine he can find since the publication of his griefing on 2/19/2018) is that this serves as another point when I sue the little bastard for slander & damages caused by it (which because he is not old enough to be considered an adult, his parents will be responsible for paying for his actions when they receive the notice they are due in court).

 One other change I am making since the reversal of the strike, is I will be replacing the re-uploaded video above with an embedded version from YouTube (the one that was originally restricted while the strike was in effect).
 I probably won't be leaving the backup on the site itself, but I haven't determined to delete it just yet (this will likely be done later, but I expect sooner than later rather than letting it sit there forever).